HOP 2.1.6 Institutional Base Salary Policy

 Definitions

 Effort - time spent on any activity by an individual, expressed as a percentage of the individuals' total effort.
-Total effort must always equal 100%.
+Total effort must always equal 100% even if the individual holds a less than 1.0 full-time equivalent appointment.

 Effort Reporting - the method of certifying to the granting agencies that the effort required as a condition of the award has actually been completed.

-Sponsored Program - an externally-funded activity that is separately budgeted, accounted for, and governed by specific terms and conditions of the sponsoring organization.
-A sponsored program may be in the forms of grants, contracts, or cooperative agreements for research, instruction, and public service activities.
+Sponsored Program/Sponsored Project - an externally-funded activity that is separately budgeted, accounted for, and governed by specific terms and conditions of the sponsoring organization.
+A sponsored program/sponsored project may be in the form of a grant, contract, or cooperative agreement for research, instruction, and public service activities.

-Total Monthly Compensation - the amount for which an individual is compensated monthly by the institution through payroll.
+Total Monthly Compensation - the amount for which an individual is compensated monthly by System Administration through payroll.